d6t/d6t-python/blogs/reasons-why-bad-ml-code.rst

 * You can quickly load and save data without having to hardcode filenames
 * If the input task is not complete it will automatically run
 * If input data or parameters change, the function will automatically rerun
+* It’s much easier for others to read and understand the workflow

 An example machine learning DAG
 ------------------------------------------------------------